George Sax Receives N.D. Illinois Award for Excellence in Pro Bono Service

 The March 2015 edition of Compliance & Ethics Professional, the magazine of the Society of Corporate Compliance & Ethics, features an article by Firm Partner Ted Banks.
 The article compares the management styles of Warren Buffet and Steve Jobs, and how each contributed to the business success of their companies, and occasional failures of the their compliance programs.
 Read the full text of the article here.

-Deirdre Fox to Speak About Intellectual Property and Executive Employment Agreements
+Deirdre Fox Speaks on Intellectual Property and Executive Agreements

-On March 26, 2015, Counsel Deirdre Fox is a featured speaker on the topic of “Negotiating Executive Employment Agreements: Intellectual Property and Other Tips and Traps for the Unwary.”
-Ms. Fox will speak at the American Bar Association’s 2015 Midwinter Meeting of the Employment Rights and Responsibilities Committee, Labor and Employment Section, taking place in Naples, Florida.
-The program will discuss pitfalls and traps in the drafting and negotiation of clauses regarding intellectual property, confidentiality and other rights and remedies in executive employment agreements, with particular focus on the intellectual property issues that typically arise in executive contracts in the creative, technology and financial services industries.
-For more information about the program and conference click here
+On March 26, 2015, Counsel Deirdre Fox was the featured speaker on the topic of “Negotiating Executive Employment Agreements: Intellectual Property and Other Tips and Traps for the Unwary.”
+Ms. Fox spoke at the American Bar Association’s 2015 Midwinter Meeting of the Employment Rights and Responsibilities Committee, Labor and Employment Section, that took place in Naples, Florida.
+The program discussed pitfalls and traps in the drafting and negotiation of clauses regarding intellectual property, confidentiality and other rights and remedies in executive employment agreements, with particular focus on the intellectual property issues that typically arise in executive contracts in the creative, technology and financial services industries.
+For more information about the program and conference click here.

 On February 5, 2015, the Firm hosted a seminar entitled “Hot Topics for Food Industry/Consumer Packaged Goods Entrepreneurs.”
 Co-hosted by the Women’s Business Development Center, the seminar offered insights from leading members of the food industry on cutting edge legal and business issues.